-But some worry more than others.
-And the latest Generation Z education statistics indicate that although both generations are equally concerned about how they would manage paying for their education, with a total of 21%, Gen Zers appear to be more stressed about the matter.
+The latest Generation Z education statistics indicate that although both generations are equally concerned about how they would manage paying for their education, with a total of 21%, Gen Zers appear to be more stressed about the matter.
 A Generation Z vs millennials comparison reveals that in relation to Gen Zers, one out of ten millennials is concerned about the cost of education.

 What is the Generation Z age range?